-Relationship with the consolidated Name of related party company Best Founder Corporation Subsidiaries of the Company for using the equity method PT Ve Wong Budi Indonesia Associates of the Company for using the equity method

-Koh Kong Sugar Industry Co., Ltd. Associates of the Company for using the equity method Koh Kong Plantation Co., Ltd. Associates of Best Founder Corporation for using the equity method Whole Green Trading Co., Ltd. Corporate director of the Company K.S.L.
+Relationship with the consolidated Name of related party company Best Founder Corporation Subsidiaries of the Company for using the equity method PT Ve Wong Budi Indonesia Associates of the Company for using the equity method Koh Kong Sugar Industry Co., Ltd. Associates of the Company for using the equity method, in the second quarter of 2022, it was transferred to non-current assets held for sale, and all shares were sold in the third quarter of 2022 Koh Kong Plantation Co., Ltd. Associates of Best Founder Corporation for using the equity method , in the second quarter of 2022, it was transferred to non-current assets held for sale, and all shares were sold in the third quarter of 2022 K.S.L.
 IT Center Co., Ltd. Consolidated Subsidiary-A 50%-owned subsidiary of Thai Fermentation Industry Co., Ltd. TFI Green Biotech Company Limited Consolidated Subsidiary-A 50%-owned subsidiary of Thai Fermentation Industry Co., Ltd.